SVCE-ACM/A-December-of-Algorithms-2021/README.md

    - Assume that there are `N` magic spots from `1` to `N` in the entire field.
    - Given the points to the spots `p`, `q`, `d` and the distance between them `d` and also a participant who choses `A, B, C` the starting spot ,the path chosen to reach the final spot and the final magic spot respectively.
    - Identify whether the participant can reach the destination spot or not.
-   - If yes print the distance covered and the path taken by the participant to reach the final magic spot.
+   - If yes print the minimum distance(shortest path) covered and the path taken by the participant to reach the final magic spot.
 Else print **"NO PATH FOUND”**.

    - Note: If a pathway connects `A` to `B` with distance `d` then it means that it will connect from `B` to `A` with the same distance `d`.
       <p align="center"><img src ="/src/assets/corn-maze.gif" height = "300"/></p>